uperl/Test-Fixme/README.md

 You can only run run\_tests once per file.
 Please use several test files if you want to run several different tests.

+# CAVEATS

+This module is fully supported back to Perl 5.8.1.
+It may work on 5.8.0.
+It should work on Perl 5.6.x and I may even test on 5.6.2.
+I will accept patches to maintain compatibility for such older Perls, but you may need to fix it on 5.6.x / 5.8.0 and send me a patch.

 # SEE ALSO

 [Devel::FIXME](https://metacpan.org/pod/Devel::FIXME)